KevinKronk/kaggle-titanic-dataset/README.md

 ## Data Exploration

+### Immediate Notes and Concerns

+#### Passenger ID
+A unique identifier for each passenger.
+Therefore, it won't provide any additional information and can be removed.

+#### Ticket
+Ticket number (and letters).
+Some tickets have multiple passengers.
+This is a string object that is technically categorical.
+However, there are far too many classes with only one value each which wouldn't provide much information.
+Additionally, these classes can't easily be represented as numerical data since they are not quite nominal or ordinal.
+Therefore, it makes sense to drop this feature.

+#### Cabin
+Cabin number - some cabins have multiple passengers.
+As said above, this feature has too many missing values in order to be useful.
+We wouldn't be able to make reasonable assumptions about which passengers would be in which cabin number.

+A more interesting feature might be: distance of room from the bow of the ship, or distance of room from lifeboat.

+### Data Visualizations

 Below I'll plot a few of the visualizations created during the data exploration process.

 The first is a pairplot, which allows for a quick comparison between all of the numerical features.
 This also gives a quick histogram for each feature along the diagonal.